 Backlog December 31, 2012 December 31, 2011 December 31, 2010

 Dredging:

-Capital - U.S. \$ 43,177 \$ 109,897 \$ 117,866
+Capital - U.S. \$ 43,177 \$109,897 \$117,866

 Capital - foreign 218,953 78,379 65,334

 Coastal protection 80,245 84,607 18,080

 Maintenance 22,406 31,293 56,140

 Rivers & lakes 24,510 15,256 25,116

 Dredging Backlog 389,291 319,432 282,536

 Demolition 60,148 † 50,672 80,984

-Total Backlog \$ 449,439 \$ 370,104 \$ 363,520
+Total Backlog \$449,439 \$370,104 \$363,520

-\ Represents backlog acquired by the Company on December 31, 2010 in connection with the Matteson acquisition.

-† December 31, 2012 demolition backlog includes backlog acquired by the Company on December 31, 2012 in connection with the Terra acquisition.
+- Represents backlog acquired by the Company on December 31, 2010 in connection with the Matteson acquisition. - † December 31, 2012 demolition backlog includes backlog acquired by the Company on December 31, 2012 in connection with the Terra acquisition.

 The Company's contract backlog represents its estimate of the revenues that will be realized under the portion of the contracts remaining to be performed.
 For dredging contracts these estimates are based primarily upon the time and costs required to mobilize the necessary assets to and from the project site, the amount and type of material to be dredged and the expected production capabilities of the equipment performing the work.
 For demolition contracts, these estimates are based on the time and remaining costs required to complete the project relative to total estimated project costs and project revenues agreed to with the customer.
 However, these estimates are necessarily subject to variances based upon actual circumstances.
-Because of these factors, as well as factors affecting backlog relates to federal government contracts, which can be canceled at any time without penalty to the government, subject to the Company's contractual right to recover the Company's actual committed costs and projects the Company is awarded from the bid market.
-A quarterly increase or decrease of the Company's backlog includes only those projects for which the Company has obtained a signed contract with the customer.
+Because of these factors, as well as factors affecting the time required to complete each job, backlog is not necessarily indicative of future revenues or profitability.
+Also, 22% of the Company's 2012 dredging backlog relates to federal government contracts, which can be canceled at any time without penalty to the government, subject to the Company's contractual right to recover the Company's actual committed costs and profit on work performed up to the date of cancellation.
+The Company's backlog may fluctuate significantly from quarter to quarter based upon the type and size of the projects the Company is awarded from the bid market.
+A quarterly increase or decrease of the Company's backlog does not necessarily result in an improvement or a deterioration of the Company's business.
+The Company's backlog includes only those projects for which the Company has obtained a signed contract with the customer.